neondatabase/website/content/docs/manage/projects.md

 PATCH /projects/{project_id}
 ```

-The API method appears as follows when specified in a cURL command:
+The API method appears as follows when specified in a cURL command.
+This example changes the project name to `project1`.

 ```bash
 curl 'https://console.neon.tech/api/v2/projects/odd-cell-528527' \